-Making use of emails and its various functions is an effective way to send your message and achieve your goals.
+Making use of emails and their various functions is an effective way to send your message and achieve your goals.
 While you may be familiar with the basics of emailing, let us walk you through the unknown features and the overlooked functions that you’ve been missing out on.

-In many fields and practices this is where the magic happens.
+In many fields and practices, this is where the magic happens.
 If you run a business or work in an office, your emailing skills need to be as effective and straightforward as they can be.

-So we’re here to hook you up with some tips and tricks on how to make your emails precise and straight to the point.
+So, we’re here to hook you up with some tips and tricks on how to make your emails precise and straight to the point.